jacoscaz/quadstore/README.md

 - Uses [Semantic Versioning](https://semver.org).
   Pre-releases are tagged accordingly.
-- The `master` branch is kept in sync with NPM and all development work happens on the `devel` branch and/or issue-specific branches.f
+- The `master` branch is kept in sync with NPM and all development work happens on the `devel` branch and/or issue-specific branches.
 - Requires Node.js >= 8.0.0.

 ## Usage